Kattis91/hangman/README.md

 ## Solved Bugs after Deployment:

 - When a player started a new round after losing, the letters that were correctly guessed in previous rounds were automatically entered as correctly guessed letters even for the new word.
 I solved the problem by resetting the list of correctly guessed letters every time a player loses the game.

 - When a player plays another round after losing, a message was displayed stating that a letter had already been guessed, even if it hadn't been guessed in that particular round.
 I solved the problem by resetting the list of all the guessed letters every time a player loses the game.

 - The same hangman image was displayed twice.
 The image was displayed at the beginning of the game.
 The same image was even displayed when the player guessed incorrectly for the first time.
 I solved this problem by adding one more image to the hangman list to make it work with indexes.

+It is maybe not actually a bug, but the time delay before the hangman image was displayed, made it look like the game has hunged.
+The same applied to the "Would you like to play again?" question.
+I removed the time delay for better user experience.

 ## Testing